nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 students and tutorial classes will be displayed to the user.

 Step 5.
 The user executes a `deletec 2` command.
-The `deletec` command calls `Model#deleteTutorialCLass()`, modifying and saving the state of ClassMATE by deleting the class stored at the given index in the `UniqueTutorialClassList`.
+The `deletec` command calls `Model#deleteTutorialCLass()`, modifying and saving the state of ClassMATE by deleting the class stored at the given index in the `FilteredList`.
+The students from the deleted class are no longer part of the deleted class and left with a displayed class code of `No Class`.
+The tutorial groups that were part of the class will be deleted.
 This updated list will be displayed to the user.

 Step 6.
 The user executes a `listc` command.
-The `listc` command calls `Model#getTutorialClassList()` modifying and saving the state of the `FilteredList` to contain all tutorial classes in ClassMATE.
+The `listc` command calls `Model#updateFilteredTutorialClassList()` modifying and saving the state of the `FilteredList` to contain all tutorial classes in ClassMATE.
 This updated list will be displayed to the user.

-Using the example of the `AddClassCommand`, when the user enters the `addc` command to add a tutorial class, the user input command undergoes the same command parsing as described in [Section 3.3, “Logic component”](#33-logic-component).
+Using the example of the `AddClassCommand`, when the user enters the `addc` command to add a tutorial class, the user input command undergoes the same command parsing as described in [Logic component](#logic-component).
 During the parsing, a new TutorialClass instance is created.
 This `TutorialClass` instance will be received by the `AddClassCommand` when it is created.
+The command is then executed, adding the new class to ClassMATE

-The *Sequence Diagram* below summarises the aforementioned steps.
+The *Sequence Diagram* below summarises the aforementioned steps in the execution of the command.

 ![AddClassSequenceDiagram](images/AddClassSequenceDiagram.png)<br>
 Execution of the `AddClassCommand`